horensen/js-recursion-examples/README.md

 - *Fibonacci*: Returns a number in the Fibonnaci sequence.
 - *Factorial*: Returns the factorial of a number.
 - *Binary Search*: Returns all the indexes of a sorted array containing the target number or word.
+- *Subsets of Target*: Returns all the subsets from an array of numbers such that the subsets meet the target exactly or slightly above it